CaptainCodeman/svelte-color-select/README.md

 # Svelte Color Select

-OKHsv Color Selection component for Svelte using OKLab perceptual colorspace
+Okhsv Color Selection component for Svelte using OKLab perceptual colorspace.

+Based on the work of [Björn Ottosson](https://bottosson.github.io/) and adapted to work as a Svelte component.
+See [Okhsv and Okhsl - Two new color spaces for color picking](https://bottosson.github.io/posts/colorpicker/) for more information about Okhsv and Oklab.

 ![OKHsv color select screenshot](./screenshot.png)